webpack/webpack.js.org/src/content/api/cli.md

 Parameter              | Explanation                                             | Example
 ---------------------- | ------------------------------------------------------- | -------------
 --resolve-alias        | Setup a module alias for resolving                      | --resolve-alias jquery-plugin=jquery.plugin
---resolve-extensions   | Setup extensions that should be used to resolve,modules | --resolve-extensions .es6 .js .ts --resolve-loader-alias | Minimize javascript and switches loaders to minimizing  |
+--resolve-extensions   | Setup extensions that should be used to resolve modules | --resolve-extensions .es6 .js .ts --resolve-loader-alias | Minimize javascript and switches loaders to minimizing  |